Multiple Instance Verification: Model architectures

-The main difference between the Siamese networks investigated in this study is how they perform MI pooling of $v^{target}$ to get $v^P$.
+The main difference between the algorithms investigated in this study is how they conduct MI-pooling of $v^{target}$ to get $v^P$.
 Our new pooling method CAP is motivated by two considerations.
 First, as implied by Proposition \ref{prop1}, it is \emph{strictly} better to incorporate $v^{query}$ to model attention scores for the pooling of $v^{target}$.
-To operationalize this idea, we construct the attention score for each instance in the target bag ($v^{target}$) by attending it to $v^{query}$ as a cross-reference, inspired by the ``query-key-value'' framework in the transformer decoder \cite{transformer17}.
+To operationalize this idea, we construct the attention score for each instance in the target bag ($v^{target}$) by attending it to $v^{query}$ as a cross-reference, inspired by the ``query-key-value'' framework in the transformer decoder (\cite{transformer17}).

-The second consideration comes from the challenge of handling tasks in which all instances in a bag look alike, exemplified by the QMNIST problem in this study.
-The challenge is how to make key instance(s) stand out among similar-looking instances, through an uneven distribution of their attention scores.
+The second consideration comes from the challenge of handling tasks in which all instances in a bag look alike, exemplified by the QMNIST task in our study.
+The challenge is how to make key instance(s) stand out among similarly looking instances, through an uneven distribution of their attention scores.
 We tackle this using two strategies.
 One is to create new functions that provide unevenly distributed attention scores.
-Another is to adjust channels of the ``value''-vector.
+Another is to excite channels of the ``value''-vector.
 The former gives rise to our novel attention functions, namely variance-excited multiplicative attention (VEMA) and distance-based attention (DBA).
-The latter leads to our multi-head adaptation of ``squeeze and co-excitation'' \cite{sce19}, a variation of the ``squeeze and excitation'' network \cite{se18}.
+The latter leads to our multi-head adaptation of ``co-excitation'' (\cite{sce19}), a variant of the ``squeeze and excitation'' network (\cite{se18}).

-Figure \ref{fig:cap_arch} depicts the entire Siamese network architecture, including our CAP approach highlighted by the dotted rectangle (Figure~\ref{architecture_a}), together with its key components for computing attention scores (Figure~\ref{architecture_b}) and ``squeeze and co-excitation'' (Figure~\ref{architecture_c}) highlighted by green and blue colours respectively---those components are explained more formally in Section \ref{sec:cap_comp} below.
-As shown in the figure, there are two outputs of CAP: one is the bag-level representation $v^P$, another is the transformed query instance $v^Q$. $v^P$ is a function of the triad of ``query, key, value'' denoted by ``\textbf{Q}, \textbf{K}, \textbf{V}'', whereas $v^Q$ is a function of $v^{query}$ denoted by ``\textbf{T}'', in the figure.
-The functions producing $v^P$ and $v^Q$ are formally specified by Equation~\eqref{perhead} as follows.
+Figure \ref{fig:cap_arch} depicts the entire Siamese network architecture, including our CAP approach highlighted by the dotted rectangle (Figure~\ref{architecture_a}), together with its key components for computing attention scores (Figure~\ref{architecture_b}) and ``co-excitation'' (Figure~\ref{architecture_c}) highlighted by green and blue colours respectively---those components are explained more formally in Section \ref{sec:cap_comp} below.
+As shown in the figure, there are two outputs of CAP: one is the bag-level representation $v^P$, another is the transformed query instance $v^Q$. $v^P$ is a function of the triad of ``query, key, value'' denoted by ``\textbf{Q}, \textbf{K}, \textbf{V}'', whereas $v^Q$ is a function of $v^{query}$ denoted by ``\textbf{T}'' in the figure.
+The functions producing $v^P$ and $v^Q$ are formally specified by Equation~\eqref{perhead}.